emalevich/XML/README.md

 # XML
-This repository is created for practicing GIT commands
+This repository was created for practicing GIT commands